My Journey to Go Green and Create a Safe, Non-Toxic Home Environment

 More by this Author

-How to make a non-toxic tub cleaner with everyday ingredients.
+Sick of fumes and chemicals?
+How to make your own non-toxic tub cleaner with everyday ingredients.

 Are you worried about the chemicals in dish soap?
 You can make your own safe cleaning liquid, using simple household ingredients.